 Consider that Paul was a Jew, and not just any Jew.
-He recounts that he “was advancing in Judaism beyond many of [his] own age among [his] people” as one who was “extremely zealous” the “traditions of [his] fathers” (Gal.
+He recounts that he “was advancing in Judaism beyond many of [his] own age among [his] people” as one who was “extremely zealous” for the “traditions of [his] fathers” (Gal.
 1:13-14), until he was called by grace through a direct, personal revelation from the risen Jesus.
-(Gal 1:12, 15) Then Paul relates how the message he received directly from Jesus was confirmed Peter (Cephas) and James, the brother of Jesus, in Jerusalem three years later (Gal.
-1:18-24) and again by Peter, James and John the Apostle fourteen years after that.
+(Gal.
+1:12, 15) Then Paul relates how the message he received directly from Jesus was confirmed by Peter (Cephas) and James (the brother of Jesus) in Jerusalem three years later (Gal.
+1:18-24) and again by Peter, James and John fourteen years after that.
 (Gal.
 2:1-10)

 This was a radical message to the Jews, many of whom did not recognize Jesus as the very Messiah they were waiting for.
 This was a radical message to a Greco-Roman world filled with a pantheon of gods that were famous for being difficult to please.
 Jesus was not just counter-cultural to the Jews.
 He was and is ever counter-cultural to any society of people.

 On the issue of gender, most ancient cultures (maybe all of them) were patriarchal.
 This included the Greek culture and Roman culture that influenced the Galatians at the time of Paul’s letter.
-It also characterized the Jewish culture, though there are many passages in Scripture where we see evidence of God’s heart that is contrary to their cultural norms.
+It also characterized the Jewish culture, though there are many passages in Scripture where we see clues that God’s heart is contrary to their cultural norms.

 All the way back to Genesis, we read that God made mankind in His own image, male and female.
 (Gen. 1:27) Genesis doesn’t say that God created men in His own image, and then He created women.
-God’s image resides in mankind, male and female, form the beginning.
-Not just male.
+God’s image resides in mankind, male and female, from the beginning.

 We may think that we have enlightened ourselves.
 In reality, we are only waking up to the nuance that we see in Scripture after many centuries and millennia of backward thinking.
 It’s not that we are so forward thinking today.
 We are only just now picking up on the clues that have existed in Scripture that shine through the patriarchal context in which Scripture was written.